-In Matthew 25:31-46 Jesus tells the parable of the sheep and goats.
-To the sheep he says “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.”
+In Matthew 25:31-46 Jesus told the parable of the sheep and goats.
+To the sheep he said “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.”
 This pronouncement, made at the last judgement, ushers believers into the kingdom.
 Of interest in this passage is that in Matt.
-25:46 he says that these same sheep will go away into eternal life.
+25:46 he said that these same sheep will go away into eternal life.
 So in some ways eternal life and the Kingdom of God are synonymous.

 Inheriting the kingdom is a common expression, used in the preceding passage as well as several times in Paul’s writings and once in James.
 Often when Paul uses the expression it is to describe who will not enter it.
 For instance, people living in a certain way will not inherit the kingdom (1 Cor.
-6:9,10; Gal.
-5:21 and Eph.
+6:9-10, Gal.
+5:21, and Eph.
 5:5).
-And in 1 Corinthians 15:50 he expresses that flesh and blood will not inherit the kingdom.
+And in 1 Corinthians 15:50 he expressed that flesh and blood would not inherit the kingdom.
 It is only for those who share in Christ’s resurrection.

 And, in 2 Peter 1:11, we find Peter, writing to suffering believers, telling them that they “will receive a rich welcome into the eternal kingdom of our Lord.”
 This is a welcome that comes after our physical death.
 Again, something we look forward to.